Updated November 2023

 Beaujolais Nouveau can spur a spectum of emotions.
-For those new to wine, there’s possible confusion surrounding what sets it apart from other styles.
-Or perhaps excitement leading up to its annual release, the third Thursday of November.
+For those new to wine, there’s possible confusion surrounding what sets it apart from other styles, or perhaps excitement leading up to its annual release, the third Thursday of November.

 1. Its History Is Older Than You Think

 The celebration was informal for decades.
-That is, until 1937 when Beaujolais AOC became official.
+That is, until 1937, when Beaujolais AOC became official.
 New rules mandated that merchants could only sell the wine after December 15th in the year of harvest.
-The rules were relaxed in 1951, and the allowable date moved earlier to November 15th.
+The rules were relaxed in 1951, and the allowable date was moved to November 15th.
 More than 30 years later, the INAO declared a uniform release date, the third Thursday of November, which later allowed for significant global expansion of the regional celebration.

 2. The Novelty Will Likely Never Go Away